gbauer9/bball_stat_bot/README.md

-A Reddit bot for quickly grabbing NBA players' stats.
+A Reddit bot for quickly grabbing NBA players' stats from basketball reference.com using basketbal_reference_scraper.
 Can search for one player or compare two, choose between regular season or playoffs, and standard or advanced stats.
 Looking to add functionality for team stats in the future.